AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 The SWT Tree widget renders a multi-column data table, such as a contact listing or a sales report.

-To data-bind a Table, you need the main model, the collection property, and the text display attribute for each table column.
+To data-bind a Table, you need the main model and the collection property.
+The text for each row cell will be inferred from column names as underscored model attributes.
+For example, for a column named "Full Name", it is assumed by convention that the model has a `full_name` attribute.

-This involves using the `<=>` operator in addition to a special `column_properties` kwarg that takes an array that maps table columns to model attributes.
+Data-binding involves using the `<=` operator (one-way data-binding) or `<=>` operator (two-way data-binding), and an optional `column_attributes` kwarg (alias: `column_properties`) that takes an array that maps table columns to model attributes or a hash that maps column name strings to model attributes.

 It assumes you have already defined table columns via the `table_column` `table`-nested widget.

-Example:
+Example (automatically inferring table items' [rows'] model attributes by convention from column names):

 ```ruby
 shell {